Munro, A. Varicella and NSAIDs – are you too chicken to prescribe?, Don't Forget the Bubbles, 2019. Available at:

-There have also been suggestions that easing of symptoms with ibuprofen, may have delayed initial medical consultation for complications at an earlier stage, which could have prevented subsequent hospitalisation.
+There have also been suggestions that easing of symptoms with ibuprofen, may have delayed initial medical consultation for complications at an earlier stage, which could have prevented subsequent hospitalization.

 So how can we answer this question definitively?
-We probably can’t without randomising children to ibuprofen vs paracetamol in the setting of varicella, which is not likely to happen.
+We probably can’t without randomizing children to ibuprofen vs paracetamol in the setting of varicella, which is not likely to happen.

 How do we manage this potential risk?